Point normal orientation and surface reconstruction by incorporating isovalue constraints to Poisson equation: Experiments

+If the L2 regularizer in Equation~\ref{equation_loc} is removed, then the orientation accuracy of our method on the ordinary var-noise dataset is reduced by $0.2\%$.
+Removing the entire $E_{loc}$ reduces the accuracy by $0.6\%$.
+This scenario indicates that our approach is dominated by isovalue constraints and achieves decent results without the local consistency energy.
+Meanwhile, the local consistency energy improves the average orientation accuracy of our method.
+We also visually demonstrate its effectiveness in Figure~\ref{fig:Figure_local}, where we show the reconstruction results with and without the local consistency energy $E_{loc}$ of two noisy inputs.
+We use black rectangles to emphasize the differences.
+It can be seen that $E_{loc}$ brings about better orientation consistency and improves the reconstruction quality near the zigzag region of the input shapes.

-We also compare the reconstruction performance of our method with the most recent unoriented reconstruction approaches PGR~\cite{2022pgr} and iPSR~\cite{2022ipsr}.
+In addition to orientation approaches, we also compare the reconstruction performance of our method with the most recent unoriented reconstruction approaches PGR~\citep{2022pgr} and iPSR~\citep{2022ipsr}.
 In iPSR (and SPSR), point weight is an important parameter that controls the degree of fitting points.
 We set the point weight to $10.0$ for noise-free inputs and $1.0$ for noisy inputs.
 In PGR, parameters $k_{w}$ and $\alpha$ control its ability to manage noise.
 We set $k_{w}=7, \alpha=2.0$ for noise-free inputs and $k_{w} = 64, \alpha = 5.0$ for noisy inputs.

 PGR optimizes the product of normals and surface elements (also named as \textit{linearized surface elements} (LSEs) in~\cite{2022pgr}) in the Gauss formula.
 The linear system of PGR is dense.
 Therefore, it is always executed on GPU and limits to about 50K points in 2080Ti with 11GB memory.
-By contrast, our approach solves sparse linear system and is executed entirely on CPU.
+By contrast, our approach solves a sparse linear system and can work entirely on CPU.
 We can carry out per-point optimization of 100K points in common devices.
 Moreover, our method exhibits better average orientation accuracy in complex non-uniform and ordinary var-noise datasets.
 When normalized, the LSEs in PGR can also represent normals.
-The orientation accuracy of PGR is $95.9\%$ in no-noise data and $91.9\%$ in var-noise data, and that of our approach is $98.7\%$ and $93.7\%$, respectively.
+The average orientation accuracy of PGR is $96.4\%$ in no-noise data and $91.9\%$ in var-noise data, and that of our approach is $99.3\%$ and $93.7\%$, respectively.
 In PGR, the surface elements are in the optimized variable.
 Moreover, several approximations are required to solve the singularity of the Gauss formula.
 Hence, the difference between LSEs and normals is evident.
 In Figure~\ref{fig:Figure4}, we show the reconstruction of PGR and the results of taking the normalized LSEs for orientation and reconstructing by SPSR.
 The results show that our method generates good details, for instance, the crab legs.
 PGR also over-smoothens the surface for noisy inputs.